-- Have a Supplier Code of Conduct and include this within our company website, and communicate it within our purchase orders.
+- Have a Supplier Code of Conduct, include this within our company website, and communicate it within our purchase orders.

 - In the case of national or international supply chains, our point contact is, wherever possible, with a UK company or branch.
 We expect these entities to have suitable anti-slavery and human trafficking policies and processes, and to, at minimum, adopt ‘one-up’ due diligence on the next link in the chain.
 It is not practical for us (and every other participant in the chain) to have direct relationships with all links in the supply chain.

 - We have in place systems to encourage the reporting of concerns and the protection of whistle blowers.

 Mills review risks relating to modern slavery at board level.
 The board regularly review its customer and supply base in the context of modern slavery and trafficking.

 - Key performance indicators to measure effectiveness of steps being taken